Skip to content

 HTTP/1.1 429 Too Many Requests

-In addition, the header x-ratelimit-reset is positioned to indicate the timestamp from which you can retry.
+In addition, the header X-RateLimit-Reset is positioned to indicate the number of seconds to wait for the next retry.

 HTTP/1.1 429 Too Many Requests